 If the lender you're considering offers a prequalification tool, you can see your estimated rate based on your general financial history with a soft credit inquiry, which won't hurt your credit score.

 Refinancing your student loans only makes financial sense if the loan you apply for has a lower interest rate than the current interest rate of your student loans.
-You can use Bankrate's loan calculator to determine your current monthly payment versus the loan you're considering.
+You can use a loan calculator to determine your current monthly payment versus that of the loan you're considering.

 Income-driven repayment plans.